parufatima/JavaPractice1/README.md

+# *BDD Cucumber FrameWork using Page Object Model with Selenium WebDriver,TestNG, and Cucumber.*

-##BDD Framework for the testing of web applications using the Page Object Model with Selenium, Cucumber, and TestNG.
+I create a BDD Framework for the testing of web applications using the Page Object Model with Selenium, Cucumber, and TestNG.

-Selenium Webdriver: Page Object Model (POM) With Page Factory

-##Prerequisite software
-•	Download & Install JDK
-•	Download & Install Eclipse IDE
+## *This FrameWork consists of*
+1. Cucumber- 7.11.1
+2. java  11
+3. TestNG -7.6.1
+4. Maven
+5. Selenium - 4.8.3

-##Steps to setup Cucumber Test Automation Framework using Page Object Model
+## *Steps to setup Cucumber Test Automation Framework using Page Object Model*

 1. Download and Install Java on the system
 2. Setup Maven on System